-Categories: Architecture, DevOps, DevOps, Enterprise Architecture, Enterprise Architecture, Enterprise Awareness, Reuse, Technical Debt, Technical Debt
+Categories: agile, Architecture, DevOps, DevOps, Enterprise Architecture, Enterprise Architecture, Enterprise Awareness, Reuse, Scrum, Technical Debt, Technical Debt

 The Disciplined Agile (DA) toolkit explicitly includes architecture-related activities, the role of Architecture Owner, and promotes the philosophy of enterprise awareness.
 Our experience is that agile enterprise architecture proves to be a key enabler for organizations in the process of adopting a Disciplined DevOps mindset.

 In addition to general DevOps strategies , there are several enterprise architecture activities that support DevOps: